Browse Admin Console

 Built-in roles

-| Role | Manage users | Allow/Block lists | Other objects | Notes |
+| Role | Manage operators | Objects (sites, policies, lists) | Notes |

-| Super Admin | Create and remove all users (including other admins) | Full | Create, edit, view all | One per account |
+| Super Admin | Create and remove all operators (including Admins) | Full | One per account.
+Also the only role that can configure SSO. |

-| Admin | Create and remove all users except Super Admin | Full | Create, edit, view all | Most common admin role |
+| Admin | Create and remove all operators except the Super Admin | Full | Most common admin role |

-| Viewer | None | View-only | View-only | Read-only access |
+| Viewer | None | View-only | Read-only access |

 Create an operator account

-- Enter the operator’s email, first name, and last name.
+- Enter the operator’s e-mail, first name, and last name.

 - Pick a role.